- Sustainable urban development

 Malmi is a diverse and lively city centre by excellent transport connections.
 However, Malmi centre has come to the stage in its lifecycle where renewing the area is necessary.

 In late 2020, the City of Helsinki launched a new operating model for suburban regeneration, the objective of which is to improve the comfort and appeal of residential areas comprehensively and facilitate high-quality infill construction.
 Malmi is one of the three suburban regeneration areas to which the City will pay special attention in the coming years.

 In Malmi, suburban regeneration means long-term development through urban infill and service development, but also smaller and shorter-term measures to improve the urban environment, e.g. around the station and other public spaces.

-Video collage of the Malmi Centre vision - possible images of the future:
+Watch a video montage of visualisations for the Malmi Centre vision - possible images of the future:

-The Urban Environment committee discussed the vision for the centre of Malmi in spring 2020.
+The Urban Environment Committee processed the vision for Malmi centre in spring 2020.